 • hypochromic anemia.

-Local hemosiderosis develops as a result of emerging hemolysis in a lesion focus - in the organ or hematoma.
-Excess pigment accumulation does not cause tissue damage.
-If there are sclerotic changes in the organ, its function is broken.
+Local hemosiderosis develops as a result of extravascular hemolysis in the lesion - in an organ or hematoma.
+Excessive pigment accumulation does not cause tissue damage.
+If there are sclerotic changes in the organ, its function is impaired.

-The total hemosiderosis is the result of intravascular hemolysis and a significant deposit of hemosiderin in the internal organs.
-Gepatocytes of the liver, cells of the spleen and other internal organs are most affected.
-Excess pigment makes them brown or "rust".
-This happens in systemic diseases.
+General hemosiderosis is the result of intravascular hemolysis and significant deposition of hemosiderin in the internal organs.
+Hepatocytes of the liver, cells of the spleen and other internal organs are predominantly affected.
+Excess pigment makes them brown or “rusty.”
+This occurs in systemic diseases.

 5. Idiopathic hemosiderosis.

-In turn, skin hemosiderosis is divided into the following forms: Shambling disease, Maikki disease, Geuzo-Blum's disease, hidden dermatitis.
+In turn, cutaneous hemosiderosis is divided into the following forms: Schamberg disease, Majocchi disease, Gougerot-Blum disease, ocher dermatitis.

-The etiology of the disease is not fully clarified.
-Gemosiderosis is a secondary state caused by pathological processes available in the body.
+The etiology of the disease is not fully understood.
+Hemosiderosis is a secondary condition caused by pathological processes existing in the body.

 • Hematological problems - hemolytic anemia, leukemia,